Penal Code 261.5 PC - Statutory Rape Laws in California

 What About a Diversion Program?

-Regarding how CCB handles these cases, many times, diversion might be available.
-We can often get a resolution where the person does not have to register as a sex offender.
+Regarding how CCB handles these cases, diversion might often be available.
+Diversion is a legal strategy that can lead to a resolution where the person does not have to register as a sex offender.
+This can be a significant advantage for the defendant in a statutory rape case.

 There are still ways the prosecutors can argue that you should have to register as a sex offender, but at least you have a fighting chance when it comes to this particular offense.